min2ha/ukwa-site/content/target/47687/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: 'I was wrong about Brexit!'
-Britain's most influential historian Niall Ferguson says he made a mistake in backing the Remain campaign and says the EU 'deserved' the result

 Niall Ferguson, one of the country's most influential historians, admitted in a speech at the Milken Institute that he had been wrong to endorse the Remain campaign – and should have backed Brexit.